robtweed/golgi/TUTORIAL.md

         </demo-div>
       </body>

-and with that, processing of our example completes!
+and with that, *Golgi* find no more *gx* tags in our Assembly, so processing of our example completes!